slaclab/pedl/README.md

 Python Module for Creating EDM files

-Using Jinja2 templating, PEDL wraps EDM functionality into a Qt inspired API for an intuitive module for creating EDM screens
+Using Jinja2 templating, PEDL wraps EDM functionality into a Qt inspired API for an intuitive module for creating edl files